Michael San Nicolas: Caucus memberships

-Ethics Investigation and Exoneration
+Ethics Investigation

 Since October 2019, San Nicolas was under investigation by the House Ethics Committee.
 According to the House Ethics Committee, "The Committee is aware of public allegations that Delegate Michael San Nicolas may have engaged in a sexual relationship with an individual on his congressional staff, converted campaign funds to personal use, and/or accepted improper or excessive campaign contributions."
 On June 24, 2022, the Committee on Ethics submitted its report to the House of Representatives on the allegations against Michael San Nicolas.
 The press release from the Committee on Ethics states, "At the completion of its investigation, the ISC unanimously concluded that there was substantial evidence that Delegate San Nicolas: accepted improper excessive campaign contributions; engaged in a conspiracy to hide the proceeds of the illicit campaign contributions; knowingly caused his campaign committee to file false or incomplete reports with the Federal Election Commission; and attempted to improperly influence a witness in connection with this Committee’s investigation.
 In light of the Delegate’s impending retirement from the House and the potential for expiration of applicable statutes of limitations, the ISC recommended that the Committee refer these allegations to the Department of Justice."
 No reference to any sexual allegations were validated.
 As of October 2024, all of the above allegations lapsed the federal statute of limitations as per 2 USC § 455, 18 USC § 3282, 2 USC § 455, 18 USC § 3282, 18 USC § 1505, exonerating Congressman San Nicolas of these allegations and any implied illegality.